s-n-g/battery-alert/README.md

 ## Configuration

-A system wide configuration file (**/etc/sng-batmon.conf**) is installed uppon package installation.
+The pacakge's system wide configuration is located in **/etc/sng-batmon.conf**.

 To customize it, one has to create a user writable config file and edit it.

     mkdir ~/.config/sng-batmon
     cp /etc/sng-batmon.conf ~/.config/sng-batmon/config

-After editin this file, one should source it in order to check its validity.
+After editing this file, one should source it in order to check its validity.

 On a **bash** terminal: